sindresorhus/electron-context-menu/readme.md

 Type: `Function`

-Called before the context menu instance is created.
+Called when the context menu is shown.

 The function receives an [`Event` object](https://developer.mozilla.org/en-US/docs/Web/API/Event).